 The Ordinances, Regulations and Programmes of Study for Research Degrees1 detail the formal regulations and requirements for all of the University's research degrees.
 The Learning Outcomes are attached.
-Examiners appointed to examine a practice-led research degree submission should refer to the relevant regulations for the award of a practice-led research degree (see enclosed).
+PGRs undertaking practice-led research may be granted permission by the relevant committee to present for examination an alternative form of thesis as shown below: